 It is very important that you do not miss any doses.
 However, if you do miss a dose, contact your doctor promptly to establish a new schedule.STORAGE:

 Store at room temperature away from light and moisture.
 Do not store in the bathroom.
-Once mixed, use the medication immediately.
+Once mixed, use the medication right away.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.

 Information last revised October 2015.
 Copyright(c) 2015 First Databank, Inc.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.FDA.gov/medwatch or call 1-800-FDA-1088.

 RxList is part of the WebMD Health Network.
 The opinions expressed in the WebMD User Reviews are solely those of the User, who may or may not have medical or scientific training, and do not represent the opinions of WebMD.
 These member reviews have not been reviewed by a WebMD physician or any member of the WebMD editorial staff for accuracy, balance, objectivity, or any other purpose except for compliance with our Terms and Conditions.
 Some of these opinions may contain information about uses of the drug products that have not been approved by the U.S. Food and Drug Administration.
 WebMD does not endorse any specific product, service or treatment.